adacalypse/modern-times-ADA/index.md

 However, only CGI reached a negative peak around the 1990’s.
 What has happened at this time to have induced such horror?
 In fact, it seems to be the “break-out” decade for the use of CGI, where movies such as Terminator 2: Judgment Day popularized such a technique [[17]].
 As such, one might imagine that a rise in popularity correlates with an increase of low budget and bad quality computer generated frames for the sake of hopping on the bandwagon.
 Similarly, we observe a general increase of sentiment score in more recent films using 3D computer graphics.

-To better understand the sentiment of different techniques, we can plot the distribution of sentiment scores for each technique regardless of the release date of each movie.
+To better understand the sentiment of different techniques overall, we can plot the distribution of sentiment scores for each technique regardless of the release date of each movie.

 {% include_relative figs/sentiment_techniques_score_distribution_violin.html %}